If you seek stability, career growth, and job progression, consider a career in engineering.

 Online job boards are helpful tools for finding and applying for relevant full-time job openings at your preferred location.

 Now that you know everything about how to become an engineer in Australia, you are ready to explore a career in engineering.

-Although it is a huge advantage to have experience in the field of engineering, having an improved skill set, a great mentor, and continued education will help you progress in your career as an engineer.
+It is a huge advantage to have experience in engineering.
+However, having an improved skill set, a great mentor, and continued education will help you progress in your career as an engineer.